-Shift click (Click, holding down the Shift key, and clicking again) to highlight text, icons, or another set of objects.
-See our Shift click page for further information, instructions, and interactive examples.
+Doing a single-click, holding down the Shift key, and clicking again somewhere else on text highlights all text, icons, or another set of objects between the two clicks.
+See our Shift-click page for further information, instructions, and interactive examples.

 How to click without a mouse

-Using a keyboard, you can also perform the same action as a click by pressing either the Spacebar key or the Enter key on the keyboard.
-For example, if you press Tab repeatedly to navigate through each of the links on this page, you can press Enter on the keyboard to follow the currently highlighted link.
+Using a keyboard, you can also perform the same action as a click by pressing either the spacebar or the Enter on the keyboard.
+For example, pressing Tab repeatedly allows you to navigate through the links on this page, you can press Enter on the keyboard to follow the currently highlighted link.

 If you need to right-click with a keyboard, see our right-click page for further information and examples.